-Prof. Dr. Peter Frankenberg, Baden-Württemberg's Minister of Science, Research and Art, and Dr. Thomas Weber, Member of the Board of Management responsible for Group Research and Head of Development, Mercedes-Benz Cars, ceremoniously opened the new Daimler AG driving simulator in Sindelfingen with a virtual excursion.
-The first milestone in the expansion of the Mercedes-Benz Technology Center has therefore been reached.
+Dr. Thomas Weber, Member of the Board of Management responsible for Group Research and Head of Development, Mercedes-Benz Cars, ceremoniously opened the Daimler AG driving simulator in Sindelfingen in October 2010.
+As a safety pioneer Mercedes-Benz set a milestone in the expansion of the Mercedes-Benz Technology Center.

 Nowhere in the world of automobile production are research, development, design, planning and production so directly intermeshed as at the location in Sindelfingen.